floor3d/scylla-monstrous/data_import/README.md

 table sizes, so as to not have everything on the same instance.
 In a perfect world, we would also be using a three-or-more-container Scylla instance.
-Similarly, in a perfect world, I'd have ten Dell PowerEdge R760s, a 24-port managed switch, a Palo Alto firewall, a Cisco firewall, no electricity bill, and a billion dollars.
+Similarly, in a perfect world, I'd have ten Dell PowerEdge R760s, a 24-port managed switch, a Palo Alto firewall, no electricity bill, and a billion dollars.
 So, we will have to deal with this naive way of benchmarking.